ShopBonsai/interview-test-data-analyst/README.md

 1. Product dataset
 2. Customer dataset
 3. Order dataset
-4. Order item dataset: data about the products purchased within wach order.
+4. Order item dataset: data about the products purchased within each order.
 Look at for example order_id `00143d0f86d6fbd9f9b38ab440ac16f5`.
 It has 3 items (same product).
 Each item has the shipping cost listed.
 To get the order's total shipping you just have to sum.

 Total raw item price for the order: 21.33 * 3 = 63.99 <br/>